ni/measurement-plugin-converter-python/ni-measurement-ui-creator/docs/HLD/ni_measurement_ui_creator_hld.md

 ### Generation of measui files after Measurement migration

-For the users, who want to generate measui files after migration of their measurement files as per `measurement plugin format`, they have to run the migrated measurement and use the CLI implementation.
+For the users, who want to generate measui files after migration of their measurement files as per `measurement plugin format`, they have to install the `ni-measurement-ui-creator` tool, run the migrated measurement and generate the measui using the CLI tool.

 To start the CLI tool,

 ```
 ni-measurement-ui-creator --ouput-directory <output_folder_path>
 ```

+where `--output-directory` is the path where the created `.measui` files will be stored.

 ### Creating measui files